 Until the far too familiar palm sweat stains the table as we stand up.
 We try to walk over to our solid friend the computer who is lying ready for us to team up, but instead we realise that we need to relearn to walk because our steps are definitely too short, and have we always walked this loudly?
 Our hearts throb, and the first word we say can take an eternity to stutter out, only to be followed by one of the largest swigs of water we’ll ever take in our lives.

 Ok, it’s a bit of an exaggeration – but chances are, that even if you don’t suffer with all the symptoms of the fear of public speaking, you’ve got your own memory of at least one of them.
-Why?
+What happens to our brain when we present?

-A Medical Explanation (medical in the loose sense)
+A Medical Explanation to What Happens When we Present (medical in the loose sense)

-For a medical explanation, I’m going to paraphrase largely from this beautifully written article by New Zealand based presentation trainer Olivia Mitchell.
+For a medical explanation, I’m going to paraphrase largely from this beautifully written article by New Zealand based presentation trainer Olivia Mitchell on what happens to our brain when we present.
 In short, she makes the distinction between our old brain, our new brain, and our midbrain.
 All three of these sections interact with each other, and none of them can be solely accountable for Glossophobia (the fear of public speaking).

 Our old brain focuses on the environment and scans around for things which might put us in danger.